Black rhinoceros behind Rok in grassy landscape of Nakuru National Park, Kenya

 Nakuru National Park

-I wanted to combine the experience of Masai Mara NP with another game park that would offer different animals and a contrasting perspective on those that I had spotted previously.
+I wanted to combine Masai Mara NP with another game park to see different animals and gain a contrasting wildlife perspective.
 Nakuru National Park seemed the best alternative.

-Nakuru National Park is famous for the numerous birds, almost hundred of endangered rhinos distributed between black and white rhinos, Rothschild’s giraffe and other fifty or more animal species that also include buffalos, waterbucks, lions and impalas.
-Probably the main attraction of the park are numerous flamingos that flock in large numbers along the shores of Nakuru lake.
+Lake Nakuru National Park is famous for its birdlife, nearly a hundred endangered black and white rhinos, and rare Rothschild’s giraffes.
+It also hosts over fifty other species, including buffaloes, waterbucks, lions, and impalas.
+Probably the main attraction are numerous flamingos that flock in large numbers along the shores of Nakuru Lake.

 The lake is a shallow soda lake that attracts flamingos to its alkaline shores as they feed on blue-green algae.
-A large pink spot with more than a million flamingos covers the peripheral parts of the lake, and when you get too close to it, the flamingos slowly move away to a safe distance.
+A large pink spot with more than a million flamingos covers the peripheral parts of the lake.
+When I got too close to it, the flamingos slowly moved away to a safe distance.
 The huge availability of food on the lake keeps the flamingos hooked on the lake’s shores.

 I had the opportunity to get closer to zebras, giraffes, monkeys and gazelles.
 For the first-time, I spotted thousands of flamingos, pelicans, various white rhinos and wild dogs.